Coping With Epilepsy Neurofeedback Practitioner Directory

 Is there a test for this problem?
 How is it diagnosed?

-Since I am currently seizure controlled, I can't say that there is a pattern today.
+Since I am currently sz controlled, I can't say that there is a pattern today.
 However, when I am really busy for a stretch (like with my Mom in the hospital), I crash big time when the stress eases up.

 This is probably just a normal crash for me because when it is important, I seem to have plenty of adrenalin to keep me going.
 But when I crash, I am done for a day or two.